Important questions to ask before having surgery

 What are my alternatives to this procedure?
 Are there other treatment options available based on my current medical condition?

 In some cases, medication or nonsurgical treatments, such as lifestyle changes, may be as helpful in improving a condition as surgery.
 Your doctor should clearly explain the benefits and risks of these options so that you can make an informed decision about whether or not surgery is necessary.
-Sometimes "watchful waiting" is indicated, in which the doctor will monitor your condition over a period of time to observe changes and the progression of a disease.
+Sometimes "watchful waiting" is indicated, in which the doctor will monitor your condition over time to observe changes and the progression of a disease.
 You may still need surgery, or if your condition improves or stabilizes, you may be able to postpone surgery.
 After a period of "watchful waiting," it may be determined that surgery is still the best option.

 What are the benefits of the surgery and how long will they last?